How To Assemble The Perfect Charcuterie Board

 A final word on wine

-Most charcuterie boards are consumed alongside either wine or beer, according to In Sock Monkey Slippers.
+Most charcuterie boards are consumed alongside either wine or beer.
 For the former, the most appropriate varieties include Pinot Grigio, Pinot Blanc, Beaujolais and Prosecco .
 If you opt for beer, meanwhile, pale ales and pilsners are often your best bets.